SunsetFi/suntime-js/docs/docs/07-types.md

 ```

 :::caution
-Native objects converted this way are **not mutable** from the sandbox.
-Property setters are not invoked and properties appear non-configurable.
-Getters and function calls still work, including the risk of synchronous deadlocks.
-See [Using synchronous functions](#using-synchronous-functions) below.
+By default.
+Native objects converted this way are **partially immutable** and **restricted** from the sandbox.
+Only enumerable properties will be revealed, properties will not be configurable, and data properties will not be writable.
+Property setters, however, **will** still be invoked, although their this-arg are pinned to the host object.
+Functions passing through this barrier (such as sandboxed functions passed as a callback argument to a host function) will be invoked synchonously, which opens the risk for deadlocks.

+See [Type Coercion](./04-type-coercion.md) for more details, including how to customize this behavior, and [Using synchronous functions](#using-synchronous-functions) below for how to handle deadlocks.
 :::

 ## Reading object properties